GuilBlack/LNEngine/README.md

 - Texture loading in async
 - Simple PBR shader
 - Simple model loading (needs more testing)
+- Frame graph implementation working with a simple forward renderer
+- ECS which is Archetype-based.
+I took it from [my other ECS project](https://github.com/GuilBlack/ECS) and adapted it to this project
+- Simple scene system.
+Still a big WIP

 ## Next steps
+- Deferred rendering & resource aliasing as well as compute shaders
+- Some comments in the code would be nice...
 - Make a better interface with ImGui
 - Make a resource loader
 - Shader Spirv caching + just shader cache in general